ifeekz/wpc_api/README.md

 To use the application follow these instructions:

 - Run `python manage.py runserver` to start the server
-- To create cycles, use this endpoint using tool like postman:
+- To create cycles, use this endpoint using any endpoint testing tool like postman:

     POST: `http://localhost:8000/womens-health/api/create-cycles`